Klickitat County Senior Services/ Mount Adams Transportation Services (MATS) ADA Policy

 15. Notification of Policy

-MATS will notify the public of the ADA policy on the website and in the riders guide.
+MATS will notify the public of the ADA policy on the website.

 16. Complaint Process